ninaiskel/personal-site/README.md

-# web-Jessica
-Jessica site
+# Jessica personal site

-This site was created without any framework, only with:
+This site was created without any framework, Just Pure HTML, CSS, and JS.
-- HTML
-- CSS
-- vanila javaScript.